matomo-org/developer-documentation/docs/4.x/multi-tenants.md

 ## Updating the code base

-It is highly recommended to disable the auto update by specificing the following configuration in the shared config file:
+It is highly recommended disabling the auto update by specifying the following configuration in the shared config file:

 ```ini
 [General]